Success stories from Pipeline Media Group's writer and filmmaker contest winners. . . .

 - Android, written by Script Pipeline "Recommend" Matt O’Reilly, attached Aaron Paul (Breaking Bad, The Path).
 Olga Kurylenko (Quantum of Solace) also set to co-star in the sci-fi/thriller.
 Niall Johnson (White Noise) directing, with Infinite Studios and Picture Films producing.

-- Precious Cargo, a finalist in the Script Pipeline Screenwriting Competition written by Max Adams, released in April 2016.
-The film starred Bruce Willis, Mark-Paul Gosselaar, and Claire Forlani.
+- Precious Cargo, a finalist in the Script Pipeline Screenwriting Competition written by Max Adams, was produced.
+The film stars Bruce Willis, Mark-Paul Gosselaar, and Claire Forlani.

-- Script Pipeline "Recommend" Micah Barnett sold Ricochet, a one-hour drama, to NBC a few years after finding management through a Script Pipeline industry contact.
+- Script Pipeline "Recommend" Micah Barnett sold Ricochet, a one-hour drama, to NBC a few years after finding management with a Script Pipeline industry contact.

 - The Living Wake, Script Pipeline's first produced film, starring Academy Award nominee Jesse Eisenberg (The Social Network) and comedian Mike O'Connell, was released theatrically in 2010, eliciting from Variety: "A stunning feature debut. . . .
 Eisenberg is note-perfect.
 Supporting ensemble couldn’t be more colorful."

 - Brian Watanabe's "Recommend" script Operation Endgame was produced with Zach Galifianakis (The Hangover), Adam Scott, Ellen Barkin, Ving Rhames, Maggie Q, Bob Odenkirk (Better Call Saul), and an ensemble cast.
-Script Pipeline CEO and producer Chad Clough brought the screenplay to Sean McKittrick (Donnie Darko, Bad Words) at Darko Entertainment.
+Script Pipeline CEO and producer Chad Clough brought the screenplay to Sean McKittrick (Get out, Us) at Darko Entertainment.

 - Screenwriter Rob Nelms was hired to pen the script Between after introductions to a director by Pipeline's Chad Clough.
 The film premiered at Sundance and later aired on Lifetime.

-- Script Pipeline Screenwriting Contest winner Slammin' by Aaron Metchik and Joseph Garner sold to Warner Bros. for six-figures in 2003.
-It was the competition's first major success story, and the first Script Pipeline writer to sell a spec for over six-figures.
+- The first major success for Script Pipeline: Screenwriting Contest winner Slammin' by Aaron Metchik and Joseph Garner sold to Warner Bros. for six-figures in 2003.
+They were the first Script Pipeline writers to sell a spec for over six-figures.

-Over the course of 20 years, many other writers have optioned their work, found paid writing jobs, produced their films, and garnered management or agency representation through Pipeline Media Group's exhaustive process of industry facilitation for screenplays, pilots, films, books, and other creative material.
+Over the course of 20 years, many other writers have optioned their work, found paid writing jobs, produced their films, and garnered management or agency representation through Pipeline Media Group's exhaustive process of industry facilitation.